cisco-ce/roomos.cisco.com/docs/Introduction.md

 ## Terminal / SSH

 Use a terminal window to SSH into your device.
-This is typically done to explore they xAPI, debug and and learn the xAPI quickly and manually.
+This is typically done to explore the xAPI, debug and learn the xAPI quickly and manually.
 You need a local user to log in.

 ## Web socket